Deathbloodjr/RF.NijiiroScoring/README.md

 # RF.NijiiroScoring
  A Rhythm Festival mod to change Gen3 scoring to Nijiiro scoring.

+ This mod will overwrite all of your highscores, replacing the old Gen3 score with Nijiro's score.
+It will keep your actual performance though (goods, oks, etc)

 # Requirements
  Visual Studio 2022 or newer\
  Taiko no Tatsujin: Rhythm Festival